Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Nonadiabatic effect in HHG

 In order to qualitatively determine the applicability of TAE and FAE in simulating the HHG spectra, we introduce the concept of error rate expressed as:

 In the equation above, the error rate $\delta$ of HHG intensity is a relative error.
 It is defined as the ratio of the difference between NSFA and TAE/FAE results over NSFA results.
-For the region where the energy is greater than the HHG cutoff energy, the calculation of NSFA for the S1 trajectory will diverge unphysically {\cite{Auguste_2012}}, so the photon energy $\Omega_c$ chosen here is slightly lower than the cutoff energy to avoid numerical divergence.
+We mention that in the calculation of HHG intensity using Eq. (\ref{eq:P}), we have used the full expression of Eq. (\ref{eq:frequency-dependent dipole moment2}) for the dipole moment where the dipole transition matrix elements $d_r$ and $d_i$ are included.
+Specifically, we expand these terms $t_i, t_r, \tau , p_s$ and $\Theta$ in Eq. (\ref{eq:frequency-dependent dipole moment2}) according to the TAE or the FAE method.
+Then the value of $D_{xj}$ of Eq. (\ref{eq:frequency-dependent dipole moment2}) related to the third-order expansion or the fifth-order expansion can be analytically obtained.
+Similar treatments are also used for obtaining the results in Fig. \ref{fig:HHG}.
+In addition, for the region where the energy is greater than the HHG cutoff energy, the calculation of NSFA for the S1 trajectory will diverge unphysically {\cite{Auguste_2012}}, so the photon energy $\Omega_c$ chosen here is slightly lower than the cutoff energy to avoid numerical divergence.

-As illustrated in Fig.~\ref{fig:error rate}, the error rates of the TAE and FAE methods are plotted against the adiabatic parameter $\gamma$.
+In Fig.~\ref{fig:error rate}, the error rates of the TAE and FAE methods are plotted against the adiabatic parameter $\gamma$.
 The error rates $\delta$ of the TAE method for the S1 and L1 trajectories are depicted by the black solid and blue short-dashed lines, respectively, while the error rates of the FAE method for the S1 and L1 trajectories are shown by the red dashed and green dash-dotted lines, respectively.
 It is set that when $\delta$ is less than 0.1, the analytical calculation of HHG spectra is acceptable, corresponding to the magenta area in Fig.~\ref{fig:error rate}.
-For the TAE method, it is applicable when $\gamma<0.27$, while for the FAE method, it is applicable when $\gamma<0.65$.
+One can observe from Fig.~\ref{fig:error rate}, for the TAE method, it is applicable when $\gamma<0.27$, while for the FAE method, it is applicable when $\gamma<0.65$.

+In the HHG process, the nonadiabatic effect will first impact the ionization yield, then influences the following electron propagation and return processes.
+Finally, the nonadiabatic effect will be retained in the HHG yield.
+Next, we give a detailed discussion to the above points.

+Based on the TAE method, $\theta_3$ in Eq. (\ref{eq:theta3}) and the corresponding HHG yield related to the third-order expansion can be expressed as